 Elisabeth Steen-Nokleberg (ESN): Heart of the Home is horror with lots of comedic undertones.
 It is very dialogue-driven, as it is based on a true story.
 The killings are obviously fictional as well as other elements.

-Tell us why you chose to write, produce, direct, shoot, cut/edit the movie?
-Was it financial, chance, or no-budget reason?
+Why chose to write, produce, direct, shoot, cut/edit the movie?

 Elisabeth Steen-Nokleberg (ESN): I had many industry friends and acquaintances who went down the same path.
 Many films that I acted in were the same type of indie projects some bigger some smaller.
 It is the new way to get your work seen and out there.
 Because there are so many creative people out there eager to work it is fairly easy to find people to collaborate with.
 Because I am starting out and am the typical struggling artist I wanted to make a project that was realistic for me to complete a low budget film.
 It’s not my style to ask for help regardless, and especially since i did not have much experience other than acting.
 This roommate story happened in my early LA days.
 I could not stand at the same time as I was entertained.
 When we got rid of her I told myself this right here was the perfect experience for low-budget quirky horror.
 So basically it was for artistic purposes and financial reasons that this story came about as a starter.